Hang on while we load the rest of the page...

 However, individual residents or businesses could also decide on their own right now to switch their electrical service to save money--though they would not save as much money as they would if the entire village aggregated.

-Trustee Rosemary Palicki, who chairs the village's Environmental Practices Committee, said at Tuesday's village board meeting that residents can sign up for lower energy rates at CleanAirCounts.org, a division of the Metropolitan Mayors Caucus.
+Trustee Rosemary Palicki, who chairs the village's Environmental Practices Committee, said at Tuesday's that residents can sign up for lower energy rates at CleanAirCounts.org, a division of the Metropolitan Mayors Caucus.

 Clean Air Counts will give residents who sign up four compact fluorescent light bulbs.
 If residents use the bulbs and the service, they could save $200 to $250 between now and June 2013, she said.